emeraldTable/portal/README.md

                   fission process
                   Formation of Materia / Elements

+# /assets/addons/python/QCD
+  Quantum chromodynamics (QCD)
+  indeed a fundamental theory that is part of the standard model of particle physics.
+It is the theory that describes the strong nuclear force, which is one of the fundamental forces of nature.

 # /dev/
-   |___>  Generator of Molecules: Generate molecules with random generation

-          Molecules research: uses one cross-site of anonchatgpt to make research about the molecule  the button connect/disconnect then if you don't use this the site not make connection
+Generator of Molecules: Generate molecules with random generation Molecules research: uses one cross-site of anonchatgpt to make research about the molecule  the button connect/disconnect

-          Molecules Viwer: to reproduce one visualization with the interpretation of formula of your molecule IMG > Base64: To convert one image in string base64 CSV Generator: This generate one .CSV that contain the proprierties of your molecule CSV to HTML: This generate with basis in the .CSV one html visualization of proprierties of molecule
+        then if you don't use this the site not make connection Molecules Viwer: to reproduce one visualization with the interpretation of formula of your molecule IMG > Base64: To convert one image in string base64 CSV Generator: This generate one .CSV that contain the proprierties of your molecule CSV to HTML: This generate with basis in the .CSV one html visualization of proprierties of molecule